Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 ### Using Components

-Components can be used just similar to view models.
-They can be passed to templates in the data array like any other view model.
+Components can be used similarly to view models; they can be passed to templates in the data array.

 ```php
 App::view()->render('test/view',[